dasdsadadaddasa/hotface/README.md

 Configuration
 =====
-FlaskBB comes with the ability to generate the configuration file for you.
+Hotface  comes with the ability to generate the configuration file for you.
 Just run:

-flaskbb makeconfig
+Hotface  makeconfig

 and answer its questions.
-By default it will try to save the configuration file with the name flaskbb.cfg in FlaskBB’s root folder.
+By default it will try to save the configuration file with the name flaskbb.cfg in Hotface ’s root folder.

 You can also omit the questions, which will generate a developemnt configuration by passing the -d/--development option to it:

-flaskbb makeconfig -d
+Hotface  makeconfig -d

 In previous versions, FlaskBB tried to assume which configuration file to use, which it will no longer do.
 Now, by default, it will load a config with some sane defaults (i.e. debug off) but thats it.
 You can either pass an import string to a config object or the path to the (python) config file.

 For example, if you are using a generated config file it looks something like this:

-flaskbb --config flaskbb.cfg run
+Hotface  --config Hotface .cfg run
-[+] Using config from: /path/to/flaskbb/flaskbb.cfg
+[+] Using config from: /path/to/Hotface /Hotface .cfg
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

 and this is how you do it by using an import string.
-Be sure that it is importable from within FlaskBB:
+Be sure that it is importable from within Hotface :

-flaskbb --config flaskbb.configs.default.DefaultConfig run
+Hotface  --config Hotface .configs.default.DefaultConfig run

 Development
 =====